RShankar/Semantic-Web-for-Genomics/Summaries/NextGenSequencing.md

 NGS may move DNA sequencing back into small labs: E.g., Illumina MiSeq and Ion Torrent Personal Genome Machine (PGM).
 But these small labs will need sophisticated bioniformatics support.

 "NGS refers to massively parallel DNA sequencing technologies that simultaneously determine the sequence of DNA bases from many millions of DNA templates in a single biochemical reaction volume."
 Each template molecule is affixed to a solid surface in a spatially separate location and then clonally amplified to increase signal strength.
 This allows for the detection of rare variant sequences.
 Data produced are marked by technology-specific error patterns that can signficantly influence downstream analysis.
-For eg., read duplication because of PCR (polymerase chain reaction) artifacts of optical artifacts; **pyrosequencing** has insertion/deletion errors; and Sanger is inaccurate in regions with high GC content.
+For eg., read duplication because of PCR (polymerase chain reaction) artifacts or optical artifacts; **pyrosequencing** has insertion/deletion errors; and Sanger is inaccurate in regions with high GC content.

 ##### 454: